As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 There are many ways in which dogs end up in the hands of other owners other than their original parents.

-For one, someone may decide to rehome their pets when they can no longer take care of them.
+To begin with, someone may decide to rehome their pets when they can no longer take care of them.
 An example is making a move to an apartment that doesn’t accept pets.

 The pet’s behavior can also drive the original owner up the wall to the point of giving the dog to someone else.